Siege of Rhodes (1522): End

 On 22 December, the representatives of the city's Latin and Greek inhabitants accepted Suleiman's terms, which were generous.
 The knights were given twelve days to leave the island and would be allowed to take their weapons, valuables, and religious icons.
 Islanders who wished to leave could do so at any time within a three-year period.
 No church would be desecrated or turned into a mosque.
 Those remaining on the island would be free of Ottoman taxation for five years.

 On 1 January 1523, the remaining knights and soldiers marched out of the town, with banners flying, drums beating, and in battle armour.
-They boarded the 50 ships which had been made available to them and sailed to Crete (a Venetian possession), accompanied by several thousand civilians.
+They boarded the 50 ships which had been made available to them and sailed to Crete (then called Kingdom of Candia, a Venetian possession), accompanied by several thousand civilians.

 Aftermath

 The siege of Rhodes ended with an Ottoman victory.
 The conquest of Rhodes was a major step towards Ottoman control over the eastern Mediterranean and greatly eased their maritime communications between Constantinople and Cairo and the Levantine ports.
-Later, in 1669, from this base Ottoman Turks captured Venetian Crete.
+Eventually, in 1669, from this base Ottoman Turks captured Venetian Crete.

 The Knights Hospitaller initially moved to Sicily, but, in 1530, were granted by Emperor Charles V the islands of Malta, Gozo, and the North African port city of Tripoli, following an agreement with Pope Clement VII, himself a knight.

 In 1523, the Ottomans resettled 150 Jewish families from Thessaloniki in Rhodes.

 Piri Mehmed Pasha played an important role in the expedition.
 However, upon his return to Istanbul he faced accusations of bribery relating to an alleged previous incident in Egypt, possibly fabricated by his rival Ahmed Pasha, who sought to strip him of his title of grand vizier.